-- o admitted acute care (excluding mental health care) (out-of-scope for the NHRA) - admitted subacute and non-acute care (excluding mental health care) (out-of-scope for the NHRA) - o other admitted care (excluding mental health care) (out-of-scope for the NHRA) - admitted mental health care (out-of-scope for the NHRA) - emergency care services (out-of-scope for the NHRA) - o depreciation.
+- admitted acute care (excluding mental health care) (out-of-scope for the NHRA) - admitted subacute and non-acute care (excluding mental health care) (out-of-scope for the NHRA) - other admitted care (excluding mental health care) (out-of-scope for the NHRA) - admitted mental health care (out-of-scope for the NHRA) - emergency care services (out-of-scope for the NHRA) - depreciation.

-In previous years, where out-of-scope expenditure was not separately identified in the NPHED, an establishment's in-scope proportion of expenditure was estimated based on the share of inscope activity data.
+In previous years, where out-of-scope expenditure was not separately identified in the NPHED, an establishment's in-scope proportion of expenditure was estimated based on the share of in-scope activity data.
 This aimed to account for any expenditure against services not in-scope under the NHRA.
-With the introduction of out-of-scope expenditure streams, the NEC22 data preparation process has been updated to use the NPHED reported in-scope expenditure at a stream level.
+Similarly to NEC22, the NEC23 data preparation process uses the NPHED reported in-scope expenditure at a stream level.
 This updated in-scope expenditure calculation has been adopted for all jurisdictions except Victoria where the prior methodology of estimating the in-scope amount has been retained.

-In addition to the aforementioned new out-of-scope product streams, the following NPHED total recurrent expenditure product streams are also treated as out-of-scope in the NEC22 data preparation process:
+In addition to the aforementioned out-of-scope product streams, the following NPHED total recurrent expenditure product streams are also treated as out-of-scope in the NEC23 data preparation process: